oopsmonk/documentation/client-libraries/0.1/how-to-guides/python/check-balance.md

     ```

     :::info:
-    This method starts from index 0 and asks the node if it has one or more input transactions that withdraw from the address.
-If the node has input transactions that withdraw from the address, the index is incremented and this process continues until an unspent address is found.
+    This method starts from index 0 and asks the IOTA node if it has one or more input transactions that withdraw from the address.
+If the IOTA node has input transactions that withdraw from the address, the index is incremented and this process continues until an unspent address is found.
     :::

     In the console, you should see a balance of IOTA tokens: